Resource Pools

 You cannot specify a custom pool as the default pool for ingest.
 Instead, scale the default intake-head

 To use custom merge pools, use the Update Merge Pools Config API endpoint to set the small, medium, and large merge pools.
-To read more about how each of these pools is used, see this section of our Merge documentation.
+To read more about how each of these pools is used, see Merge pools.

-Specifying which query pool to use can occur at configuration time or at query execution time.
-After creating a custom query-peer pool, this pool can be configured as the default pool at the org, project, or table level using the hdx_query_pool_name
+When you create a custom query-peer pool, this pool can be configured as the default at the org, project, or table level.

 Without further configuration, queries are executed against the default query-peer